jefferson10147/LetterSoup-Algorithm/README.md

 ##How to use this algorithm:

-*Make an instance of LetterSoup class, just passing to the constructor the order of the matrix that you like to create, and now you can get the letter soup matrix with just one method, .
+*Make an instance of LetterSoup class, just passing to the constructor the order of the matrix that you like to create, and now you can get the letter soup matrix with just one method, example: .

 ```java
 public static void main(String[ ] arg)